-Paradoxically, graduation from a top university is less important to hiring employers, however the most prestigious universities lead the way in employability.
-As noted in the Times Higher Education, it may be that university reputation is a short cut to finding top applicants (it’s more likely that the most employable applicants come from the most prestigious universities), especially when students apply across the globe.
+Paradoxically, graduation from a top university is less important to hiring employers, however, the most prestigious universities lead the way in employability.
+As noted in the Times Higher Education, it may be that university reputation is a shortcut to finding top applicants (it’s more likely that the most employable applicants come from the most prestigious universities), especially when students apply across the globe.
 For instance, in 2014 there were more than 5 million internationally mobile students around the world, compared to just over 2 million in 2000.
 An employer knowing a university brand name will give a graduate the edge.

 How do we define employability?

-Unfortunately, although employers and universities agree that employability is increasingly important for graduates, the term employability is vague, with the explanation ‘a set of job-related aptitudes, attitudes and behaviour’ being the most agreed upon definition (90% of respondents) naming adaptability, teamwork and communication as some of these traits.
+Unfortunately, although employers and universities agree that employability is increasingly important for graduates, the term employability is vague, with the explanation ‘a set of job-related aptitudes, attitudes and behaviour’ being the most agreed-upon definition (90% of respondents) naming adaptability, teamwork and communication as some of these traits.

 This means that it’s hard for universities to ‘teach’ employability, and many universities focus on the chance for students to have a broad range of experiences at university, connecting with many different people, from a range of professions.
-They also advocate a broad-based curriculum so students develop leadership skills, critical thinking skills and technical expertise needed to successfully navigate workplace and societal challenges and opportunities.
+They also advocate a broad-based curriculum so students develop leadership skills, critical thinking skills and technical expertise needed to successfully navigate the workplace and societal challenges and opportunities.

 However, although this approach is promoted in universities, it goes against employers’ ideas that “professional experience” and a “high degree of specialisation” are the best predictors of employability in graduates.

-Because behaviour and mindset is so difficult to judge, especially before meeting candidates, employers will do their first level screening based on what we would call objective facts, such as whether graduates have got the minimum requirements (qualifications and experience) expected.
+Because behaviour and mindset are so difficult to judge, especially before meeting candidates, employers will do their first level screening based on what we would call objective facts, such as whether graduates have got the minimum requirements (qualifications and experience) expected.
 Beyond that, they might then use internships and work experience as a testing ground - many companies stated that internships would become more relevant in the future in their response.